GoogleCloudPlatform/cloud-data-quality/README.md

 ```
 bin/bazelisk run //clouddq:clouddq -- \
   T2_DQ_1_EMAIL \
-  $(pwd)/configs/rule_bindings/team-2-rule-bindings.yml \
+  $(pwd)/configs \
   --metadata='{"test":"test"}' \
   --dbt_profiles_dir="$(pwd)" \
   --dbt_path="$(pwd)/dbt" \
   --environment_target=dev
 ```

 As `bazel run` execute the code in a sandbox, non-absolute paths will be relative to the sandbox path not the current path.
-Ensure you are passing absolute paths to the command line arguments such as `dbt_profiles_dir`, `dbt_path`, `configs_path`, etc...
+Ensure you are passing absolute paths to the command line arguments such as `dbt_profiles_dir`, `dbt_path`, etc...
 Additionally, you may want to run `source scripts/common.sh && confirm_gcloud_login` to check that your `gcloud` credentials are set up correctly.

 We do not provide a `make run` command because `make` is not designed to allow input arguments to the CLI.